KarrLab/intro_to_wc_modeling/docs/tutorials/software_engineering/continuous_integration.rst

 #.
 SSH into code.karrlab.org
 #.
 Add a repository configuration file to ``/home/karrlab_code/code.karrlab.org/repo/<repo-name>.json``
 #.
 Copy the syntax from the other files in the same directory
 #.
 Open `http://code.karrlab.org <http://code.karrlab.org>`_ in your browser.
-You should now be able to see the status of the repository, its CircleCI builds, the results of its results, the coverage of its tests, and severals stiatics about how many times the repository has been cloned, forked, and downloaded from GitHub and PyPI.
+You should now be able to see the status of the repository, its CircleCI builds, the results of its results, the coverage of its tests, and severals statistics about how many times the repository has been cloned, forked, and downloaded from GitHub and PyPI.